remoteintech/remote-jobs/company-profiles/reactiveops.md

 ## Remote status

 We're a remote ONLY company and are completely distributed throughout the US.
-We work from home, coworking facilities, the beach - wherever you can be happy, healthy, and productive.
+We work from home, co-working facilities, the beach - wherever you can be happy, healthy, and productive.

 ## Region